AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >[!NOTE]
 >
+> - 6.5.26.0 will be the last supported Service Pack release for AEM 6.5.
+> - AEM 6.5 support for Adobe Managed Service customers end by 31st Aug 2026.

+>[!NOTE]
+>
 >[!DNL Experience Manager] Forms releases the add-on packages one week after the scheduled [!DNL Experience Manager] Service Pack release date.

 >[!MORELIKETHIS]